Monika Griefahn

 Monika Griefahn (born 3 October 1954) is a German politician and one of the co-founders of Greenpeace.
 She is a member of the Social Democratic Party (SPD).

-Griefahn was a member of the German Parliament (1998–2009), serving as an expert on cultural affairs and media as well as foreign (cultural) policy.
+Griefahn was a Member of the German Bundestag (1998–2009), serving as an expert on cultural affairs and media as well as foreign (cultural) policy.
 From 1990 to 1998 she was the State Minister of the Environment in the State of Lower Saxony.
 From 1980 to 1990 she was an activist in the environmental organization Greenpeace and the first woman on the international board of Greenpeace (1984–1990).

 Early life and education

 After finishing school in 1973 Griefahn went to the universities of Göttingen and Hamburg to study mathematics and social sciences.
 She left university in 1979 with a diploma in sociology.
 Starting in 1973 she worked for the German-French Youth Organization and for YMCA Hamburg, offering adult education seminars for trade unions, church organizations and NGOs for more than a decade.